git-hook/captain-hook/README.md

 answer is "no."  In this case, return a negative exit-code to skip the remaining non-ensured scripts in the hook directory.
 Remember, ensured scripts are run *every* time the hook is invoked by git.

+# Supported platforms

+This project has been tested on:

+- [X] GNU/Linux

+- [X] macOS

+[//]: # TODO: write contribution guide encouraging crowds to help test more

+# Extras

+[//]: # TODO: write about the post-clone hook

+# Acknowledgements